MIT-Emerging-Talent/ET6-CDSP-starter/CONTRIBUTING.md

 # Contributing to Our Finance Data Science Project

 Welcome to our collaborative finance data science repository!
-This guide will help you contribute effectively to our quantitative analysis project while maintaining code quality and following best practices.
+This guide will help you contribute effectively to our project while maintaining code quality and following best practices.

 ## Table of Contents